accordproject/corda-accord-template/README.md

 ### Issue a Flow from the Corda shell

-To initiate the contract: `flow start PromissoryNoteIssueFlow lender: ParticipantA, maker: ParticipantB`
+To initiate the contract: `flow start PromissoryNoteIssueFlow`